Department of Psychiatry

 The modules introduce trainees to the field and facilitate development of clinical skills, including observing, thinking, and reflecting while working with infants and their caregivers in family and social set-ups with the aim of producing clinicians adept at identifying early risk processes leading to childhood psychopathology.

 Please note: Applications for 2021 are now open.
-Submission deadlines EXTENDED to 15 July 2020.
+Submission deadline is 30 September 2020.

 Modules and credit values